ariverak/ariverak-blog/content/blog/la-importancia-de-aprender-a-usar-las-computadoras/index.md

-Así que si no quieres ser un alfabeto digital, aprende a usar computadoras. 👍
+Así que si no quieres ser un analfabeto digital, aprende a usar computadoras. 👍